GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

 knit('statistical_model_storm_timings.Rmd')
 ```

-To use the code in `tie-breaking` mode, see
+To run the code in tie-breaking mode, be sure to pass the a command-line
+argument matching `break_ties` to R when starting, followed by an integer ID > 0,
+e.g.

+    R --args --break_ties 1234

+or

+    Rscript script_name_here.R --break_ties 1234

+Running the above commands many times is facilitated by scripts in
 [../statistical_model_fit_perturbed_data/README.md](../statistical_model_fit_perturbed_data/README.md)